smarchini/hybrid-fenwick-tree/README.md

 fact this library uses some compiler-specific directives (i.e. the `__attribute__((__may_alias__))`) and built-in functions (i.e.
 `__builtin_popcountll`).
-For this reason, if you intend to use it in a different environment you better check everythings works as expected.
+For this reason, if you intend to use it in a different environment you better check everything works as expected.

-The following examples che be built with `g++ -I/path/to/include example.cpp`.
+The following examples can be built with `g++ -I/path/to/include example.cpp`.

 ## Fenwick tree
 ``` cpp